inclusivenaming/website/content/get-involved.md

 ## Participate!

-**Join the mailing list:** [inclusivenaming@googlegroups.com](https://groups.google.com/g/inclusivenaming)
+**Join the mailing list:** [inclusivenaming@googlegroups.com](https://groups.google.com/g/inclusivenaming) Send a mail to <inclusivenaming+subscribe@googlegroups.com> if you want to use a non Google email address.

 **Join the Bi-weekly meeting: Mondays @ 9:15 Pacific Time**: you can get an invitation via the mailing list!